Justin Turner Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.

-- The Rangers' 3.93 team ERA ranks eighth across all league pitching staffs.
+- The Rangers have a 3.90 team ERA that ranks eighth across all MLB pitching staffs.

-- The right-hander's last time out was on Thursday against the Detroit Tigers, when he threw 8 2/3 innings, surrendering two earned runs while giving up four hits.
+- His most recent time out was on Saturday against the Houston Astros, when the right-hander tossed six innings, surrendering five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.